m5ghanba/skema/README.md

 git clone https://github.com/m5ghanba/skema.git
 ```

+Each line:
+- `python -m venv skema_env`: Creates a virtual environment named `skema_env` to isolate project dependencies.
+- `skema_env\Scripts\activate` (Windows) or `source skema_env/bin/activate` (macOS/Linux): Activates the virtual environment, ensuring subsequent commands use its isolated Python and packages.
-This will clone the repository into a new folder named `skema` in your current working directory.
+- `git clone https://github.com/m5ghanba/skema.git`: Downloads the SKeMa repository from GitHub into a new folder named `skema` in your current directory.
+The working directory is the folder your terminal is currently operating in, which you can check by running `pwd` (macOS/Linux) or `cd` (Windows).

 #### Static files
 There are necessary **static files** that need to be downloaded and placed inside.
 These are bathymetry and substrate files from the whole coast of British Columbia that `skema` uses when predicting kelp on a Sentinel-2 image.